 “Apple” and “Big Apple” quickly entered the famous slang lexicon of Harlem in the 1930s.
-A film short called The Big Apple came out in 1939, with an all black cast featuring Herbert “Whitey” White’s Lindy Hoppers, with Harlem’s top ballroom dancers in the Swing Era.
+A film short called The Big Apple came out in 1939, with an all-black cast featuring Herbert “Whitey” White’s Lindy Hoppers, with Harlem’s top ballroom dancers in the Swing Era.

 In a book published the same year, bandleader Cab Calloway used the phrase “Big Apple” to mean “the big town, the main stem, Harlem.”
 The meaning of “the main stem,” was Broadway slang for the “main dino.”

 Today, decades after the music and dancing stopped the club has been transformed into a Popeye’s Chicken and Biscuits fast food business.

-Photo credit: photography Harlem World Magazine.
+Photo credit: Photograph from Harlem World Magazine Gear archives.

 Become a Harlem insider - Sign-Up for our Newsletter!